 Thank you for your patience in waiting for our evaluation of your CC contra bass trombone request.
 This certainly is a very intriguing idea and we haven't hesitated a second to start investigating our options.
 Now I am writing back to you to let you know that we were able to finish a first prototype of a CC contrabass trombone with slide and body but no valves yet.
 So far it works great as far as sound, intonation and response are concerned!

-A few months after that, the beautiful trombone pictured here arrived at our door.
-It's everything we asked for, and is a major improvement over the BBb model.
+A few months after that, the beautiful trombone like the one pictured here arrived at our door.
+It's everything we asked for, and is a major improvement in fun over the BBb model.

 A reversible ascending rotor: that's the trick to this one.
 You can stand it in BBb for the normal slide positions, or you can stand it in CC for an easier open blow.
 It works the same way on German double French horns.
 Some have adjustable change valve linkages to allow the horn to easily stand in either Bb or F.